siawayforward/the-library-is-open/README.md

 *The above instructions are for the phase 1 completion which is just a recommender system with no user interface
 *Currently working on production version
 *The instructions above are for system once completed - still in process

+### Known Issues

+- Book retrieval and startup are slow processes
+- Can only get good recommendations if the author's name and book title are entered correctly (it is OK if the entry is mixed case)
+- The recommendations are currently only for English language books.
+The hope is to keep building and making it more inclusive
+- The book selections are mainly from the NYT Bestsellers list in the new millenium.
+This is a scope issue.
+The list of books will grow with more improvements for time and space complexity efficiencies.